anishpai/Project-Euler/README.md

 [Solution 8](https://github.com/anishpai/Project-Euler/blob/master/P8.py) : Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.</br>
 [Solution 9](https://github.com/anishpai/Project-Euler/blob/master/P9.py) : Product of Pythogorean Triplet for a+b+c=1000 </br>
 [Solution 10](https://github.com/anishpai/Project-Euler/blob/master/P10.py) : Sum of primes below two million.
 Using Sieve of Eratosthenes </br>
+[Solution 13](https://github.com/anishpai/Project-Euler/blob/master/P13.py) :  Sum of a very large number </br>
+[Solution 15](https://github.com/anishpai/Project-Euler/blob/master/P15.py) :  Lattice paths P&C </br>
+[Solution 16](https://github.com/anishpai/Project-Euler/blob/master/P16.py) :  What is the sum of the digits of the number 2^1000? </br>
+[Solution 20](https://github.com/anishpai/Project-Euler/blob/master/P20.py) :  Find the sum of the digits in the number 100! </br>
+[Solution 21](https://github.com/anishpai/Project-Euler/blob/master/P21f.py) :  Evaluate the sum of all the amicable numbers under 10000 </br>
+[Solution 22](https://github.com/anishpai/Project-Euler/blob/master/P22.py) :  What is the total of all the name scores in the file? </br>
+[Solution 23](https://github.com/anishpai/Project-Euler/blob/master/P23.py) :  Find the sum of all the positive integers which cannot be written as the sum of two abundant numbers </br>
+[Solution 48](https://github.com/anishpai/Project-Euler/blob/master/P15.py) :  Find the last ten digits of the series, 1^1 + 2^2 + 3^3 + ... + 1000^1000. </br>